Last updated: February, 2024

 The following 3 inverter generators are our recommended choices for refrigerators and freezers.

-Champion 3400 Dual Fuel Inverter
+Champion 3400 Dual Fuel Inverter Generator

 This generator produces 3400 starting and 3000 running watts of power.

-This makes it perfect for running a refrigerator, freezer and several other things simultaneously.
+That makes it perfect for running a refrigerator, freezer and several other things simultaneously.

 The Champion generator is an inverter type.